cn-ljh/serverless-media-processor/audio-processor/README.md

 - Audio files are cached for 1 hour (Cache-Control: public, max-age=3600)
 - Parameters aq (quality) and ab (bitrate) are mutually exclusive
 - Format-specific restrictions apply to sample rates and channel counts
+- MP3 quality (aq) is automatically scaled from 0-100 to MP3's 0-9 scale
+- AAC audio must be wrapped in an M4A container (use f_m4a) - internally uses FFmpeg's MP4 format with AAC codec